UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Accurate water test results require careful collection, including washing hands and following specific instructions for first draw or flushing times.

-Whether you use a mail-in kit or drop a sample off at a local health department, the accuracy of your entire test depends entirely on your collection methodology.
+Whether you use a mail-in kit or drop a sample off at a local health department, the accuracy of your entire test depends heavily on your collection methodology.
 Improper handling easily contaminates the vial, resulting in false positives and unnecessary panic.
+Always adhere to these collection guidelines:

 1. Preparation: Wash your hands thoroughly with unscented soap.
 Do not touch the inside of the bottle or the underside of the cap, as your skin oils and natural bacteria will skew the lab results.

-4. Removing the Aerator: If you are figuring out how to test well water for bacteria, you must unscrew and remove the faucet aerator before taking the sample.
-The tiny mesh screen at the end of your faucet traps debris and grows localized bacteria that will falsely represent the overall health of your well aquifer.
+4. Removing the Aerator: If you are testing well water for bacteria, you must unscrew and remove the faucet aerator before taking the sample.
+The tiny mesh screen at the end of your faucet traps debris and grows localized bacteria that falsely represents the overall health of your well aquifer.

-When checking for heavy metals like lead, always draw your sample from the “cold” tap.
-Hot water is much more corrosive and leaches metals from plumbing significantly faster than cold water.
+Pro Tip: When checking for heavy metals like lead, always draw your sample from the “cold” tap.
+Hot water is much more corrosive and leaches metals from internal plumbing significantly faster than cold water.

 Illustration explaining water test terms MCL, PPM, and PPB with a glass of water and test document.